-Magnesium is present in most food products, but small quantities.
-It is there is animal products, nuts, vegetables, cereals, and so on.
-Therefore, a severe deficiency of magnesium rarely seen.
+Magnesium is present in most food products, but in small quantities.
+It is present in animal products, nuts, vegetables, cereals, and so on.
+Therefore, a severe deficiency of magnesium is rarely seen.
 However, the lack of severe deficiency also means that most people fail to realize that they are not getting enough magnesium.

 There are not many studies regarding the status of magnesium in the general population.
 Analysis of The National Health and Nutrition Examination Survey 1999-2000 in the US shows that most people are getting just half of the recommended daily intake.
 For Caucasian men, daily intake is about 237 mg/day (4).